Acemcp Node.js Implementation

 ## 📖 Introduction

 **Acemcp** is a high-performance MCP (Model Context Protocol) server designed to provide **codebase indexing** and **semantic search** capabilities for AI assistants (such as Claude, GPT, etc.).
-With Acemcp, AI assistants can:
+Through Acemcp, AI assistants can:

 - 🔍 Quickly search and understand large codebases

-- 📊 Retrieve precise code snippets with line numbers
+- 📊 Obtain precise code snippets with line numbers

 - 🤖 Automatically incrementally update the index